rmartinho/flamingdangerzone/_posts/unicode/2013-09-10-towards-nice-apis.markdown

 that won't hurt you.
 However, sometimes you really want to walk on the edge of the pit, instead of jumping straight into it.

-Maybe you don't want to validate that string you obtained from that library that you are sure is well-formed, even though the library provided it as some old dusty type that won't be considered well-formed by ogonek.
+Maybe you don't want to validate that string you obtained from that library as you are sure is well-formed, even though the library provided it as some old dusty type that won't be considered well-formed by ogonek.
 Maybe you want to access the underlying storage of that string and mess directly with the bytes